 Now, Baraah is set to graduate from university with work experience already obtained in web development.
 Additionally, she is filled with hope and life.
 “I regained my ambitions and dreams that I had thought were long gone,” Baraah says determinedly.

 “Now I work and study from home and take care of my children and my family… I realized that nothing hinders ambition as long as there is a lot of motivation and effort expended.”

-Operational in Iraq, Kenya, Lebanon and Turkey, EMPACT supports displaced and food-insecure youths to unlock their true potential and kickstart careers in the technology sector.
+EMPACT supports displaced and food-insecure young people to unlock their true potential and kickstart careers in the technology sectors in Colombia, Iraq, Kenya, Lebanon, Palestine, Turkey, and Zimbabwe.
 Through partnerships with the private sector, EMPACT provides short, focused practical training in digital, soft and language skills and connects the students with online, remote and local IT jobs.
-Globally, around 10,000 refugees and food-insecure youth gained access to online work opportunities and built viable livelihoods through EMPACT.
+Globally, more than 13,000 refugees and food-insecure youth gained access to online work opportunities and built viable livelihoods through EMPACT.

 Read more about WFP’s EMPACT innovation project.

 The WFP Innovation Accelerator sources, supports and scales high-potential solutions to end hunger worldwide.
 We provide WFP staff, entrepreneurs, start-ups, companies and non-governmental organizations with access to funding, mentorship, hands-on support and WFP operations.